bsnes-emu/bsnes/docs/guides/drivers.md

 and accepting input from game controllers.
 Or rather,
 there are many standards,
-and different ones work best
-on different computers.
+and different ones work better on different computers.
 Therefore,
 higan comes with "drivers"
 for video, audio and input,
-so you can find the one that works best for you.
+so you can find the one that works best for your computer.
 To see what drivers you're currently using, or to choose different ones, go to the [Advanced tab] of the Settings window.